Leap/Earthquake MotE Barbarian Speed Farming Variation

 Might of the Earth Earthquake Barbarian Speed Farming Variation

 The Earthquake Barbarian can deal excellently with Normal Rift farming all the way through the highest Torment difficulties.
 Due to the great distances that need to be covered for certain Bounties and the deliberate pace of Leap, it is generally not a recommended build for that purpose.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.